-Saint Peter’s not only has high academic standards, which results in more challenging coursework for the student, but also places the responsibility for a student’s education with the student.
-Some students may struggle with identifying a major, understanding the relevance of coursework, study skills, balancing social life with school requirements.
+Saint Peter’s not only has high academic standards, which result in more challenging coursework for the student, but also places the responsibility for a student’s education with the student.
+Some students may struggle with identifying a major, understanding the relevance of coursework, study skills, and/or balancing social life with school requirements.
 Some students are willing to expend the energies necessary to achieve their goals, while others are not as committed.
 Poor adjustment academically can result in an overall negative college experience, which may contribute to drop out or substance abuse.

 Signs and Symptoms:

-- Decline in academic performance (failure to complete assignments, poor grades, lateness or poor attendance, repeated requests for special considerations
+- Decline in academic performance (failure to complete assignments, poor grades, lateness or poor attendance, repeated requests for special considerations)

 - Decline in athletic performance